ORGANIZATION, OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company accounts for its research and development costs pursuant to ASC 730, whereby it requires the Company to disclose the amounts of costs for company and customer-sponsored research and development activities, if material.
 Research and development costs are expensed as incurred.
 The Company incurred research and development costs as it acquired new knowledge to bring about significant improvements in the functionality and design of its SOBR product.
-Research and development costs were $992,491 and $1,052,650 during the nine-month periods ended September 30, 2022 and 2021, respectively.
-Research and development costs were $459,847 and $566,655 during the three-month periods ended September 30, 2022 and 2021, respectively.
+Research and development costs were $485,995 and $157,280 during the six month periods ended June 30, 2021 and 2020, respectively.

 Advertising and Marketing Costs

 Advertising and marketing costs are charged to operations as incurred.
-Advertising and marketing costs were $75,147 and $70,692 during the nine-month periods ended September 30, 2022 and 2021, respectively, and are included in general and administrative expenses in the consolidated statements of operations.
-Advertising and marketing costs are charged to operations as incurred.
-Advertising and marketing costs were $29,628 and $12,438 during the three-month periods ended September 30, 2022 and 2021, respectively.
+Advertising and marketing costs were $59,500 and $34,973 during the six month periods ended June 30, 2021 and 2020, respectively, and are included in general and administrative expenses in the consolidated statements of operations.

 Net Loss Per Share